mrighetti-scpr/AssetHost/README.markdown

 # AssetHost

+**This is an unstable development branch!
+Please use the "stable" branch in production.**

 AssetHost is an attempt to create a one-stop-shop for hosting and linking to media assets that are intended for inclusion in news stories.
 The goal is to create a hub that multiple frontend CMS systems can hook into, querying